-- b.
+a.
+Touching of a kick. b.
 Player beyond the neutral zone when kicking the ball. c.
 Kicking team player advancing a ball after a potential muffed kick/fumble by the receiving team. d.
 Scrimmage kick crossing the neutral zone. e.
 Blocking by Team A players before they are eligible to touch the ball on an on-side kick.

+Targeting a.
 All targeting fouls shall be reviewed.
 The review includes all aspects of the targeting foul.
 For a Targeting foul to be confirmed, all elements of the Targeting foul must be confirmed.
 There is no option for stands as a part of the Targeting review.
 If any element of the Targeting foul cannot be confirmed, then the Replay Official shall overturn the targeting foul.

-But only when the targeting action is clear and obvious and the foul is not called by the officials on the field.
+b.
+The Replay Official may create a targeting foul, but only when the targeting action is clear and obvious and the foul is not called by the officials on the field.
 Such a review may not be initiated by a coach's challenge.